Faster Audits, Stronger Compliance Case Study

 Results

-The Company S increased compliance with AWS Foundational Security Best Practices (FSBP) from 72% to 94%, and with CIS AWS Benchmarks from 70% to 92% across all accounts.
+The Company S's compliance with AWS Foundational Security Best Practices (FSBP) went up from 72% to 94%, and with CIS AWS Benchmarks, it went up from 70% to 92% across all accounts.

-The average compliance percentage across AWS resources tagged with Account Owner improved from 48.63% to 75–80%.
+The average compliance rate for AWS resources with the Account Owner tag went up from 48.63% to 75–80%.

-The average compliance percentage across AWS resources tagged with Application improved from 69% to 80%.
+The average compliance rate for AWS resources with the Application tag went from 69% to 80%.

-Mean Time to Remediate (MTTR) dropped by 67%, from roughly 30 days to 10 days.
+The Mean Time to Remediate (MTTR) went down by 67%, from about 30 days to 10 days.

-90% alignment of IAM roles with least-privilege access standards was achieved.
+90% of IAM roles are now in line with least-privilege access criteria.

 Privacy Controls

-Using Cloudaware’s unified compliance framework, the Company S quickly identified sensitive Amazon S3 and RDS resources, enforced mandated encryption, and automated lifecycle policies across AWS services.
+With Cloudaware's single compliance architecture, Company S was able to swiftly find sensitive Amazon S3 and RDS resources, enforce required encryption, and set up automated lifecycle policies for all AWS services.

-- 98% of sensitive data assets were identified and classified through automated tagging.
+• 98% of sensitive data assets were found and sorted using automatic tagging.

-- 100% of sensitive datasets secured with multi-region KMS-based encryption.
+• All sensitive datasets are protected by multi-region KMS-based encryption.

 Regulatory Compliance Outcomes